 Cerro San Cristobal is one of the most famous tourist spots in Santiago, Chile.
 When my mother decided to visit me during my days in Chile, this was the first place I thought about bringing her.
-I knew she would enjoy the amazing view overlooking Santiago, the Andes Mountains and the Cordillera de la Costa.
+I knew she would enjoy the fantastic view overlooking Santiago, the Andes Mountains, and the Cordillera de la Costa.

-If you’re wondering was is that large hill that can be found in the middle of Santiago, that is the famous Cerro San Cristobal and the hill is important to many different people.
-For some, it is a religious pilgrimage place due to the 22 meter marble statue of Virgin Mary placed atop of a hill.
-For other, it is a amazing place to cycle and run and they use the hill’s open space to train and have fun.
+If you’re wondering was is that large hill that can be found in the middle of Santiago, that is the famous Cerro San Cristobal, and the mountain is essential to many different people.
+For some, it is a religious pilgrimage place due to the 22-meter marble statue of Virgin Mary placed atop of a hill.
+For others, it is an amazing place to cycle and run, and they use the hill’s open space to train and have fun.
 For me, this is a place to enjoy Santiago from the top and to take pictures of everything.

 A little bit of history from Cerro San Cristobal

 Cerro San Cristobal, also known as San Cristobal Hill, is a hill in the northern part of Santiago that rises almost 300 meters above the city.
 Together with Cerro Renca, Cerro San Cristobal are the highest points in the city and you have to visit, at least, one of them when you get to Santiago.

 Named by Spanish conquistadors for Saint Christopher (San Cristobal in Spanish) it replaced the original indigenous name Tupahue that mans Place of God in Mapundungun.
 Some time after the founding of the city, a 10 meter high cross was placed on the hill’s summit and there it remained until the end of the 19th century.
 The hill only started being used in 1903, with the installation of the Mills Observatory, a twin of the Lick Observatory of the University of California.